+STRATEGIC GOAL NO 5 Community Development

+Communities have a sense of belonging where they can express themselves, contribute, lead and connect with others.

 Mela-Kulcha is an initiative designed to create opportunities for clients to share their unique cultural cuisines, music and spirit of hospitality with the wider community.
 In doing so, people and cultures come together, employment opportunities are created, English practice is enhanced and the modern Territory story becomes more interesting.

 The Northern Territory is a CaLD community with one in five residents coming from a refugee or migrant background.
 There is much to learn, explore and experience about each other and often times, food and music is what brings us together.

-Over the next three years, Melaleuca Australia will launch a variety of cultural cuisine and music initiatives starting with a small fleet of food vans1 meandering throughout Darwin and the establishment of an on-site café, catering service and music club within our city-based premises.
-In addition, we will offer cooking classes across different locations in Darwin and publish cookbooks to help people create and enjoy diverse cuisines in their own homes.
-With the support of government and our many partners, Melaleuca Australia will strengthen its social impact whilst promoting cultural diversity and community connectedness.
+Over the next five years, Melaleuca Australia will launch a variety of cultural cuisine and music initiatives that connect refugee and migrant communities with the rest of the Darwin community to proudly share their culture.
+This will include an establishment of an on-site cafe, catering service and music club within our citybased premises as a learning space for the communities we serve to be able to practice their English language and lead the sharing of their culture, and learn about Australian hospitality in a safe environment where mistakes are welcome.
+Melaleuca Australia will strengthen its social impact whilst promoting cultural diversity and community connectedness.

 To support these initiatives, a variety of training, employment and business pathways will be established for clients.
 This will be done by partnering with training and education providers and working with government and industry.
 This will enable more good work to be done by supporting clients and the community.

-Mela-Kulcha will present many ways for residents, visitors, and tourists to experience the universal language of food and music at its best in Darwin by bringing different cultures together.
-1 Melaleuca Australia defines the term food van to include various foods, snacks, beverages and other offerings relative to its target markets and consumers
+Mela Kulcha will present many ways for residents, visitors, and tourists to experience the universal language of food and music at its best in Darwin by bringing different cultures together.

 It will create employment and business pathways for clients by increasing their confidence and independence.
 It will generate additional revenue streams enabling greater social impact and financial sustainability.
 Furthermore, it will increase cultural diversity and humility, social inclusion and language practice as well as community connectedness in the Territory through the universal language of food and music.
-Key strategies